ARS CRIMINAL DAMAGE ATTORNEY PHOENIX, AZ

 Crimes Related to Criminal Damage in Arizona

 Sometimes, certain crimes are often seen charged along with other crimes.
 We call these “related crimes.”
-For example, during the course of a burglary, an individual could face charges for both burglary and trespassing.
+For example, during a burglary, an individual could face charges for both burglary and trespassing.
 We often see the following charges coupled with criminal damage charges.

 Contact a Phoenix Criminal Defense Lawyer Today